Bags under the eyes can appear for many reasons. They may show up when you’re stressed or short on sleep and disappear when you get some rest.

 Look for a cream that uses real plant oils and plant extracts, and is USDA Certified Organic, which means independently and strictly verified to be clean and non-toxic.
 (Be careful of products just calling themselves “natural” or “organic,” which could mean one ingredient amongst a sea of artificial ingredients.
 You want to put something on your skin that will truly help renew it, not work against it longer-term with artificial and toxic ingredients!)

-If you want fast and powerful help fighting the appearance of under-eye bags — and combatting the appearance of wrinkles, sagging skin, age spots and other visible signs of “old-looking” skin — consider Purity Woods’ bestselling Age-Defying Dream Cream.
+If you want fast and powerful help fighting the appearance of under-eye bags — and combatting the appearance of wrinkles, sagging skin, age spots and other visible signs of “old-looking” skin — consider Purity Woods’ Age-Defying Eye Cream.

-The Age-Defying Dream Cream is USDA Certified Organic and provides over 25 of nature’s most effective ingredients for your youngest looking skin.
+The Age-Defying Eye Cream is USDA Certified Organic and provides over 25 of nature’s most effective ingredients for your youngest looking skin, including the elastin-boosting organic red maple leaf extract… the collagen-boosting organic mango seed butter…and the “natural retinol alternative,” organic babchi oil with bakuchiol!

-Head here to find out more about the Age-Defying Dream Cream and try it if interested.
+Head here to find out more about the Age-Defying Eye Cream and try it if interested.

 Whatever steps you choose, there is a lot you can do about under-eye bags.